-Nestled at the confluence of the Rhine and Mosel Rivers, you’ll find one of Germany’s oldest cities – Koblenz.
+Nestled at the confluence of the Rhine and Moselle Rivers, you’ll find one of Germany’s oldest cities – Koblenz.
 It’s a place where wine and Carnival are as deeply ingrained in Rhenish culture as togetherness and cordiality.
-After their lectures at the relatively small universities, friends and students spontaneously get together and plan their next excursions.
+After their lectures at the relatively small higher education institutions, friends and students spontaneously get together and plan their next excursions.

 The historic district is located at the centre of Koblenz where you will find numerous well-preserved half-timbered houses.
 Downtown Koblenz is becoming more attractive all the time.
 A cable railway was installed several years ago, the promenades along the Rhine have been completely redone and the flowerbeds are constantly replanted with new flowers.

 Not only does the quaint historic centre make Koblenz a wonderful place to live in the summer.
-There’s even a beach just five minutes away on foot from campus where young people like to hang out.
-The grounds and facilities of the various universities in Koblenz are small, but have a modern design.
-Smaller universities offer students the chance to talk to professors informally, “in passing” so to speak.
+There’s even a beach where young people like to hang out.
+The grounds and facilities of the various higher education institutions in Koblenz are small, but have a modern design.
+Smaller institutions offer students the chance to talk to professors informally, “in passing” so to speak.
 The atmosphere is very personal.

 Besides biking and inline skating, many people in Koblenz enjoy hiking through the region.
-The best-known route is the Mosel Trail, which was completed just a few years ago.
-Walking along the Rhine Promenade and the Rhine terraces is probably the most popular activity among residents and tourists alike.
+The best-known route is the Moselle Trail.
+Walking along the Rhine promenade and the Rhine terraces is probably the most popular activity among residents and tourists alike.
 As soon as the sun comes out, the inhabitants of Koblenz (or Kowelenzer, as they call themselves) flock to the banks of the rivers.
-You’re bound to meet people of all ages, sitting at tables, eating and enjoying the local beer “Koblenzer” – or wine from the region.
+You’re bound to meet people of all ages, sitting at tables, eating and enjoying a local beer or wine from the region.
 It’s also nice to take a boat ride on the Rhine in good weather.

 There are always occasions to go out and have fun in Koblenz.
-Depending on one’s taste of music, students usually go to pubs and locales like “Schiffchen”, the “Geckolounge” or the exotic Enchilada.
 If you’re new to Koblenz, it might be a good idea to take a pub tour so you can visit many of the smaller locations.
-If you want to party, Circus Maximus is the place to go, or you might want to try out the nightclub “Palais”.
-You’ll most likely be enjoying nightlife in Koblenz with your friends from the university, yet the city can get a little sleepy in the winter and at weekends.
+You’ll most likely be enjoying nightlife in Koblenz with friends from your higher education institution, yet the city can get a little sleepy in the winter and at weekends.
 A lot of students go home to visit family on holidays.
 So when autumn days are grey and dreary, you can finally go to one of the small libraries and devote some time to your studies.